-The primary objective of the COIN A vs B comparison was to determine whether the addition of cetuximab to continuous chemotherapy resulted in improved outcome in patients with KRAS WT tumors.
-OS was calculated as time from randomization to death from any cause.
+The primary objective of the COIN A vs B comparison was to determine whether the addition of cetuximab to continuous chemotherapy resulted in improved outcome in patients with KRAS wildtype (WT) tumors.
+Overall Survival (OS) was calculated as time from randomization to death from any cause.
 Survivors were censored at the last known alive date.
-Progression-free survival (PFS) was calculated as the interval from randomization to first evidence of progression or death from any cause.
+Progression Free Survival (PFS) was calculated as the interval from randomization to first evidence of progression or death from any cause.
 Survivors without progression were censored at the last known alive date.